rstudio/learnr/README.md

 2. It loads the **tutor** package.
 3. It includes one or more code chunks with the `exercise=TRUE` attribute.

-The `runtime: shiny_prerendered` element included in the YAML hints at the underlying implementation of tutorails: they are simply Shiny applications which use an R Markdown document as their user-interface rather than the traditional `ui.R` file.
+The `runtime: shiny_prerendered` element included in the YAML hints at the underlying implementation of tutorials: they are simply Shiny applications which use an R Markdown document as their user-interface rather than the traditional `ui.R` file.

 You can copy and paste the simple "Hello, Tutor!" example from above to get started creating your own tutorials.